EFAP Section 3

 4. An agency may be the Lead Agency for more than one county, but each county must vote separately for their Lead Agency.

-5. The eligible participating Food Pantries must elect a Lead Agency with at least a two-thirds vote.
+5. The eligible participating voting Food Pantries must elect a Lead Agency with at least a two-thirds vote.
 Lead Agencies who are also participating Food Pantries may vote.

 6. If multiple counties have selected the same Lead Agency in the past, that does not preclude any of the counties from selecting a different Lead Agency than the other counties for future Agreements.